tjcsl/cslbot/README.md

 2. SQLite - engine: sqlite:///db.sqlite

-See: http://docs.sqlalchemy.org/en/rel_0_9/core/engines.html for more information on SQLAlchemy database engine URLs.
+See: http://docs.sqlalchemy.org/en/latest/core/engines.html for more information on SQLAlchemy database engine URLs.

+Note that the primary install uses postgres, so sqlite and mysql receive less testing.

 If you intend to use SQLite, the default DBAPI is provided by a built-in python module (sqlite3), so you don't need to install any additional packages.